-State law3 specifies that 75 percent of the funds received by the State pursuant to the settlement agreement4 with the BP entities must be deposited into a trust account established by Triumph and that at least 40 percent of the funds received by the State before July 1, 2017, are to be allocated equally among the eight disproportionately affected counties (Bay, Escambia, Franklin, Gulf, Okaloosa, Santa Rosa, Wakulla, and Walton).5 State law6 further provides that Triumph administrative costs may not exceed 0.75 percent of the funds released to Triumph and that the annual salaries of employees and contracted staff may not exceed \$130,000 and associated benefits may not exceed 35 percent of salary.
+State law3 specifies that 75 percent of the funds received by the State pursuant to the settlement agreement4 with the BP entities must be deposited into a trust account established by Triumph and that at least 40 percent of the funds received by the State before July 1, 2017, are to be allocated equally among the eight disproportionately affected counties (Bay, Escambia, Franklin, Gulf, Okaloosa, Santa Rosa, Walton, and Wakulla).5 State law6 provides that Triumph administrative costs may not exceed 0.75 percent of the funds released to Triumph and that the annual salary for any employee or contracted staff may not exceed \$130,000 and associated benefits may not exceed 35 percent of salary.

 Triumph is authorized7 to hire or contract for all staff necessary to properly execute its powers and duties to implement the requirements of the Act.
-According to Triumph records, as of June 2019, Triumph employed an Executive Director and utilized three independent contractors to carry out Triumph's responsibilities.
-During the period July 2018 through June 2019, Triumph paid salary and benefit expenses totaling \$339,593.
+According to Triumph records, as of June 2024, Triumph employed an Executive Director and utilized seven independent contractors to carry out Triumph's responsibilities.
+During the period July 2023 through June 2024, Triumph paid salary and benefit expenses totaling \$476,629.

-Pursuant to State law,8 Triumph is responsible for: responsibly and prudently managing all funds received; ensuring funds are used in accordance with all applicable laws, bylaws, or contractual requirements; administering the awards program created by the Act; and operating in a transparent
+Pursuant to State law,8 Triumph is responsible for: responsibly and prudently managing all funds received; ensuring funds are used in accordance with all applicable laws, bylaws, or contractual requirements; administering the awards program created by the Act; and operating in a transparent manner, including providing public access to information, notice of meetings, awards, and the status of